Table of contents

 The In-flow Translation service is based on the translation rules defined by the CBPR+ Working Group.
 These rules are published on MyStandards.

 3) For the In-flow Translation service (MX->MT only) There is one excel document per message pair and per direction.
 In the excel document, the source message elements are listed and the translation rules applied to the elements are defined.
 If the rule is too complex or uses a translation function that can be reused in other message translation pairs, then the 'excel rules' may refer to a function with a name starting with MX_To_MT which is described in the word document.
 Click on "Download documentation" button for translation rules.

 Will in-flow translation for CBPR+ be provided after November 2025?

-SWIFT is providing central translation via the In-flow Translation service to ensure interoperability during the three-year coexistence period (November 2022 – November 2025).
+Swift is providing central translation via the In-flow Translation service to ensure interoperability during the coexistence period, starting 20 March 2023 and ending in November 2025..
 This enables banks to adopt ISO 20022 at their own pace while early adopters (and their customers) can fully benefit from richer and more structured data.